maxwell-k/vimfiles/pack/vendored/start/backlog/README.md

 1. Sort the later tasks by project (default) or by context
 1. Make an immediate task "later" and sort
+1. Make a later task immediate and add any necessary marker

 Inspired by: